Postcard Marketing 101 and Postcard Marketing Ideas to Up Your Game

 You might think that the size and texture of your promotional postcard will have nothing to do with your ad campaign.
 However, certain types of postcards will have a better chance of getting noticed in between bills and junk mail.

-Choose a large postcard size, like 6x11in.
+Choose a large postcard size, like 6x11 inches.
 That way, people will be able to easily find your postcard.
 This is better for people who aren't aware of your company, and also gives you more room to include any pictures, coupons, or maps.

 If you do decide to put pictures in your postcard, ensure that they're high resolution so they print perfectly.
 Stay away from using any photos that are too stock-looking.
 Adding clear, attractive photos to your postcards will appeal to your recipients.